slimtoolkit/slim/README.md

 ### CHALLENGES

 Some of the advanced analysis options require a number of Linux kernel features that are not always included.
 The kernel you get with Docker Machine / Boot2docker is a great example of that.

-## DEVELOPMENT PROGRESS

-### TODO

-- AppArmor profile improvements
-- Better support for command line applications (e.g., ability to specify multiple executions)
-- Discover HTTP endpoints to make the HTTP probe more intelligent.
-- Scripting language dependency discovery in the "scanner" app.
-- Explore additional dependency discovery methods.
-- "Live" image create mode - to create new images from containers where users install their applications interactively.

-The [`WISHLIST`](WISHLIST.md) doc includes even more potential improvements.

 ## ORIGINS